Otieno100/Blue-Room-Pizzeraa/README.md

 ## Blue-Room-Pizeera
-This landing for Delani studio
+This is a website for Blue Room pizza inn

 ### project description section
 ### author